sircam-html/nix-conf/README.md

 NixOS Configuration Overview

-This repository contains a modern, desktop-oriented NixOS configuration, tailored for performance, stability, and convenience on systems with AMD CPUs and NVIDIA GPUs.

 💡 Philosophy

 This configuration exemplifies a modern, declarative NixOS desktop setup, balancing performance, usability, and maintainability.
 It leverages NixOS's modularity and reproducibility, making it easy to adapt or extend for future needs.